x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/journaling/journaling.md

 All messages sent to or from the journaling recipients you specify in a journaling rule are journaled.
 If you specify a distribution group as the journaling recipient, all messages sent to or from members of the distribution group are journaled.
 If you don't specify a journaling recipient, all messages sent to or from recipients that match the journal rule scope are journaled.

-Note: The SMTP address specified for the Journal recipient cannot contain a wildcard character.
+Note: The SMTP address specified for the journaling recipient cannot contain a wildcard character.
 For example, the SMTP address cannot be listed as "*@contoso.com".

 ### Journaling mailbox